 The physical mechanism of CHEI is relatively simple to understand qualitatively.
 An electron traveling from the source to the drain gains energy from the lateral electric field and loses energy to the lattice vibrations (acoustic and optical phonons).
 At low fields, this is a dynamic equilibrium condition, which holds until the field strength reaches approximately 100kV/cm [33].
 For fields exceeding this value, electrons are no longer in equilibrium with the lattice, and their energy relative to the conduction band edge begins to increase.
 Electrons are "heated" by the high lateral electric field, and a small fraction of them have enough energy to surmount the barrier between oxide and silicon conduction band edges.
 Figure 2-1 shows schematic representation of CHEI MOSFET and the energy-distribution function with different fields.
-On the other hand, the effective mass of hole is heavier than one of electron.
-It is too hard to obtain enough energy to surmount oxide barrier.
-Therefore, hot-hole injection rarely is employed in nonvolatile memory operation.
-For an electron to overcome this potential barrier, three conditions must hold [34].
+Electrons flowing from source to drain gain energy from the high-field region near the drain junction.
+The electrons arriving at the Si-SiO2 interface near the drain junction with enough energy to surmount the surface barrier are emitted into the SiO2 layer.
+The gate current is composed of those electrons which pass over the potential barrier between the channel and the gate.
+For an electron to cross this potential barrier three conditions must hold[34]:

-- (1) Its kinetic energy has to be higher than the potential barrier. - (2) It must be directed toward the barrier. - (3) The field in the oxide should be collecting it.
+(1) Its kinetic energy has to be higher than the potential barrier.

-During programming, the positive voltages applied to the gate and drain while the source is grounded.
-These voltages generate a lateral and vertical electric field along the channel.
+(2) It must be directed toward the barrier.

+(3) The field in the oxide should be collecting it.

+This hot-electron emission is an attenuated version of the programming current developed in certain PROM devices channel.
 The electrons will move from the source to the drain and be accelerated by high lateral field near the drain junction in the channel.
 Once the electrons gain enough energy, they can surpass the energy barrier of the oxide layers and inject into trapping layer and be trapped.
 The current density of CHEI is expressed as